KevinEverywhere/open_ai_codex/README.md

 ## What it Does:

 This application was built to provide me assistance to quickly achieve programming tasks.
-When I do not have the time or knowhow to scaffold code for specifice , I wanted to rely on an application to do this for me.

 # Implementation of a ChatGPT AI Application

-This app was baded on a video, [Build and Deploy Your Own ChatGPT AI App ...](https://www.youtube.com/watch?v=2FeymQoKvrk).
+This app was based on a video, [Build and Deploy Your Own ChatGPT AI App ...](https://www.youtube.com/watch?v=2FeymQoKvrk).
 It uses [OpenAI API](https://openai.com/api/).
-I later found its source code in [Adrian Hajdin's GitHub Repo](https://github.com/adrianhajdin/project_openai_codex):
+The original source code is from [Adrian Hajdin's GitHub Repo](https://github.com/adrianhajdin/project_openai_codex).
+I added a wrapping shell and the dependency, concurrently to launch client and server apps together.

 ## Setup